fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/pxcentral-onprem/install/px-central/_index.md

 ## Prepare air-gapped environments

 If your cluster is internet-connected, skip this section.
-If your cluster is air-gapped, you must pull the Portworx license server and related Docker images to either your Docker registry or directly onto your nodes.
+If your cluster is air-gapped, you must pull the PX-Central and related Docker images to either your Docker registry or directly onto your nodes.

 1. Run the following command to create an environment variable called `kube_version` and assign your Kubernetes version to it: